aewshopping/ssg-deploy-test/src/posts/reviews/2023-09-08-review-pax.md

 The key to understanding this particular story, Holland tells us, is that for the Romans, the most important identity was not man or woman but one of power.
 What mattered was the fact - and act - of domination.
 In the case of Sporus it was considered less important that he was transformed from a boy into a woman, and more important that he was an underling who remained on the receiving end of the Emperor’s affections.
 Whether those affections were welcome or not was beyond the point: the strong do what they want and the weak (if they were not Roman citizens) just have to take it.

+>> She [Sporus] was a symbol not just of imperial power, but of the daring required to reach after imperial power.
+Well might those who had moulded her, fashioning an empress out of a boy, think nothing beyond them.
+>>> Tom Holland, Pax

 ### What’s in the book?

 _Pax_ provides us with a grand tour of the Roman empire from the death of Nero in 68 CE to the death of Hadrian 70 years later in 138 AD.